maithili-k/lsg-pbs/source/pbs-jobs.rst

    qsub -q long wrapper.sh # allow job to run for 72 hours

-But its a cluster!
-How can I speed up my processes?
 ...............

-20. Specify the number of cores to be allocated for your job
+19. Specify the number of cores to be allocated for your job
  .. code-block:: console

   PBS -l nodes=1:ppn=2  # asks two cores on a single node